-Secretary of SED Graduate Programs Dissertation Secretary 11 weeks prior to Participant submits the dissertation to the Participant graduation (at least Dissertation Secretary (Graduate Studies Office) 6 weeks prior to for a final copy edit of the document. defense) • The Dissertation Secretary will check that the dissertation conforms to AU's Standards for Written Work formatting rules and APA style rules.
+Secretary of SED Graduate Programs Dissertation Secretary 11 weeks prior to graduation (at least • Participant submits the dissertation to the Dissertation Secretary (Graduate Studies Office) Participant 6 weeks prior to defense) for a final copy edit of the document. • The Dissertation Secretary will check that the dissertation conforms to AU's Standards for Written Work formatting rules and APA style rules.
 Until this step has been completed, no defense date will be set.
-8 weeks prior to • Receive clearance form from the Dissertation SED Dean, Dissertation graduation (at least Secretary to take to the Graduate Programs Chair, participant 3 weeks prior to Secretary in the School of Education.
-The defense) participant is now cleared to make copies of their dissertation for each committee member and the external examiner. • At this point the Dean (in consultation with the dissertation chair) will sign off on the Dissertation Defense, choose the External Examiner, and work to set an acceptable defense date.
+8 weeks prior to graduation (at least 3 weeks prior to defense) Receive clearance form from the Dissertation Secretary to take to the Graduate Programs Secretary in the School of Education.
+The participant is now cleared to make copies of their dissertation for each committee member and the external examiner.
+At this point the Dean (in consultation with the SED Dean, Dissertation Chair, participant dissertation chair) will sign off on the Dissertation Defense, choose the External Examiner, and work to set an acceptable defense date.
 Please note that this defense date will be at least 4 weeks from this sign off date.
-At least three weeks Finalize the Defense Date Chair in consultation prior to defense (at with all parties least eight weeks concerned prior to graduation concerned At least four weeks Defend the Dissertation Orally Dissertation committee, prior to graduation Defend the Dissertation orany External Examiner, Director of Graduate Programs, Dean of SED At least 3 weeks • Secure approval from the chairperson that all Participant, Dissertation prior to graduation changes/additions recommended at defense have Chair, Dissertation been made.
-Secretary • Submit dissertation document to Dissertation , Secretary.
+At least three weeks Finalize the Defense Date Chair in consultation prior to defense (at least eight weeks prior to graduation with all parties concerned At least four weeks prior to graduation Defend the Dissertation Orally Dissertation committee, External Examiner, Director of Graduate Programs, Dean of SED At least 3 weeks prior to graduation • Secure approval from the chairperson that all changes/additions recommended at defense have Participant, Dissertation Chair, Dissertation been made.
+Submit dissertation document to Dissertation Secretary.
 This submission must include all changes requested by Committee at Oral Defense.
-Committee Chairperson (Dissertation Advisor) must sign off regarding changes before the Dissertation Secretary can complete final review.
-At least two weeks Comply with Format Guide.
-Changes must be made Dissertation Secretary, prior to graduation and submitted to the Dissertation Secretary by Dissertation Chair two weeks prior to graduation.
-11/2 weeks prior to Submit a final version of the dissertation to the graduation Dissertation Secretary along with the signed approval page when no further corrections are needed.
+Committee Chairperson (Dissertation Advisor) must sign off regarding changes before the Secretary Dissertation Secretary can complete final review.
+At least two weeks prior to graduation Comply with Format Guide.
+Changes must be made and submitted to the Dissertation Secretary by two weeks prior to graduation.
+Dissertation Secretary, Dissertation Chair 11⁄2 weeks prior to graduation • Submit a final version of the dissertation to the Dissertation Secretary along with the signed approval page when no further corrections are needed.
 This must occur no later than 10 days before graduation, or graduation will be postponed.
-December Conferral: Questions regarding graduation weekend should A graduation weekend should 12/31/08 be addressed to the Records Office by calling 1- Spring 2009 800-253-2874 or 269-471-3375.
-Graduation: 5/3/09 Summer 2009 Graduation: 8/2/09
+December Conferral: 12/31/08 Spring 2009 Graduation: 5/3/09 Summer 2009 Graduation: 8/2/09 • Questions regarding graduation weekend should be addressed to the Records Office by calling 1- 800-253-2874 or 269-471-3375.

-Appendix H: Study Tour Syllabus (SAMPLE)
+Appendix G: Study Tour Syllabus (SAMPLE)

-Andrews University School of Education Educational Administration and Leadership
+Andrews University School of Education Department of Leadership